pramnora/API/README.md

 ## Explanation

-The web, now-a-days, contains many API's...; and, these API's allow programmers to 'interact' with other people's/or, company owned software.
+The web, now-a-days, contains many different API's...; and, these API's allow programmers to 'interact' with other people's/or, company owned software.

 The full extent of the what kinds of personal 'interaction' is allowed...is decided by the API provider themselves.